crashoverride777/swifty-ads/README.md

 // Manually
 https://developers.google.com/admob/ios/quick-start#manually_using_the_sdk_download

-I would recommend using Cocoa Pods to avoid having to update the SDK manually all the time.
-Its a bit more complicated but once you understand and do it a few times its a breeze.
+I would recommend using Cocoa Pods especially if you will add more SDKs down the line from other ad networks.
+Its a bit more complicated but once you understand and do it once or twice its a breeze.

 # Use helper with custom ads